gerwintmg/mkb-stack/README.md

 ```

 **Note:** While the goal is to provide a complete solution, the Ansible roles and playbooks are not yet fully implemented.
 You may need to provide your own for a complete setup.

+## Contributing

+This project is in its early stages, and we welcome all contributions.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.